TypeFox/monaco-languageclient/README.md

   }
 ```

-In the following table you can see the effect ([Angular clinet example](https://github.com/TypeFox/monaco-languageclient-ng-example.git) was used to demonstrate it):
+In the following table you can see the effect when using `npm list monaco-editor` (here the [angular client example](https://github.com/TypeFox/monaco-languageclient-ng-example.git) was used to demonstrate it):

 | No overrides | With overrides |
 | :----         | :----   |